CollierCZ/docs-media/README.md

 };
 ContentItemVariantUpsertModel upsertModel = new ContentItemVariantUpsertModel() { Elements = elements };

-// Upsert a language variant of a content item ContentItemVariantModel<CafeModel> response = await client.UpsertContentItemVariantAsync<CafeModel>(identifier, upsertModel);
+// Upserts a language variant of a content item ContentItemVariantModel<CafeModel> response = await client.UpsertContentItemVariantAsync<CafeModel>(identifier, upsertModel);
 ```
 However, we encourage you to use strongly-typed models for their convenience and type safety.
 Examples in this document use strongly-typed models where possible.